The statistics surrounding coffee industry trends are remarkable. That’s because, right now, three important things are happening.

 And the third is the nature of buying stuff today.
 It’s all online.
 80% of people in the U.S. made online purchases in the last month.
 If you’re not up and running with a reliable ecommerce solution, you’re behind the curve.
 But if you fully embrace ecommerce, you’re stepping up and delivering on customer expectations.

-So here are the fundamentals of starting a coffee subscription business.
+So here are the fundamentals of starting an online coffee subscription commerce business.
 We’re going to cover the basics, which apply to everyone, then we’ll get into some considerations for existing business types.
 First roasters and distributors, then retailers, and finally individuals.

 Coffee Bag Subscription Basics